Innocence: In relation to knowledge

 People who lack the mental capacity to understand the nature of their acts may be regarded as innocent regardless of their behavior.
 From this meaning comes the usage of innocent as a noun to refer to a child under the age of reason, or a person, of any age, who is severely mentally disabled.

-Nonetheless, the word "innocence" is used to describe childhood innocence as a notion created and controlled by adults.
-As Jean-Jacques Rousseau describes 'childhood as a time of innocence' where children are 'not-knowing' and must reach the age of reason to become competent people in society.
-However, this is not the case anymore as technology advances, this has given children in the contemporary world a platform where they are referred to as 'digital natives', where they appear to be more knowledgeable in some areas than adults.
+Jean-Jacques Rousseau described "childhood as a time of innocence" where children are "not-knowing" and must reach the age of reason to become competent people in society.
+However, as technology advances, children in the contemporary world have a platform where they are referred to as "digital natives", where they appear to be more knowledgeable in some areas than adults.

 Pejorative meaning

-In some cases, the term "innocence" has a pejorative meaning, where an assumed level of experience dictates common discourse or baseline qualifications for entry into another, different, social experience.
-Since experience is a prime factor in determining a person's point of view, innocence is often also used to imply naivety or lack of personal experience.
+"Innocence" can have a pejorative meaning, in cases where an assumed level of experience dictates common discourse or baseline qualifications for entry into another, different, social experience.
+Since experience is a prime factor in determining a person's, innocence is often also used to imply naivety or lack of experience.

 Symbolism

-The lamb is a commonly used symbol of innocence's nature.
+The lamb is a commonly used symbol of innocence.
 In Christianity, for example, Jesus is referred to as the "Lamb of God", thus emphasizing his sinless nature.
-Other symbols of innocence include children, virgins, acacia branches (especially in Freemasonry), non-sexual nudity, songbirds and the color white (biblical paintings and Hollywood films depict Jesus wearing a white tunic).
+Other symbols of innocence include children, virgins, acacia branches (especially in Freemasonry), non-sexual nudity, songbirds, and the color white (biblical paintings and Hollywood films depict Jesus wearing a white tunic).

 Loss of innocence

 A "loss of innocence" is a common theme in fiction, pop culture, and realism.
 It is often seen as an integral part of coming of age.
-It is usually thought of as an experience or period in a person's life that leads to a greater awareness of evil, pain and/or suffering in the world around them.
+It is usually thought of as an experience or period in a person's life that leads to a greater awareness of evil, pain, and/or suffering in the world around them.
 Examples of this theme include songs like "American Pie", poetry like William Blake's collection Songs of Innocence and of Experience, novels like To Kill a Mockingbird, The Catcher in the Rye, A Farewell to Arms, and Lord of the Flies, and films like Viridiana, The 400 Blows, and Stand By Me.